joelpolizzi/DSC210-group_proj/README.md

 Select the Group_1_DataMining.ipynb notebook and the project will open
 ![Open datamine](images/colab3.png)

+#### Step 4: Select the T4 GPU Runtime
+In the upper right hand corner you can see what runtime is being used.
+If the runtime states "T4" then you can skip to [Step 5](#Step5)

+#### Step 5: Sequentially Run The Notebook Cells

 ## Project Report
 Project report Latex and PDF can be found [HERE](./DSC210_Project_Report).